Skip to content

 Cooperation between local authorities and producers

-The allocation scheme involves many players and calls for a practical cooperation between compliance schemes and their operators, the local authority, and operational staff at the sites.
+The allocation scheme involves many players and calls for a practical cooperation between collective schemes and their operators, the local authority, and operational staff at the sites.

 In addition to the calculation of the producers’ market shares and the share of the take-back obligation DPA must collect and publish the following information to be used by affected players: